jbhayback/segregation_models/README.md

 # Segregation Models
 ## Introduction
 ### Index of Dissimilarity (D) : Segregation Model
 The Index of Dissimilarity is the most common measure of segregation.
 Although it has imitations, it is relatively easy to calculate and to interpret.
+It is a comparison between two groups/types and measures their relative separation (high dissimilarity) or integration (low dissimilarity) across all neighborhoods in an area (in this case a data grid).

+The dissimilarity index (**D**) varies between 0 and 100, and measures the percentage of one group that would have to move across neighborhoods to be distributed the same way as the second group.
+(It is a symmetrical measure so that this interpretation can apply to either group).
+A dissimilarity index of 0 indicates conditions of total integration under which both groups are distributed in the same proportions across all neighborhoods.
+A dissimilarity index of 100 indicates conditions of total segregation such that the members of one group are located in completely different neighborhoods than the second group.

 ### Schelling's Segregation Model
 Schelling's model is the mathematical version of the saying "birds of the same feather flocks together".
-In this simulation, an agent is happy or satisfied id its closest neighbor is the same class as to itself.
+In this simulation, an agent is happy or satisfied when it's closest neighbor is the same class as to itself.

+The idea behind the Schelling Model is that we create an M x N grid from our data file (**Input_data.csv**) that contains homes/cells for our agents, which we simulate to belong to different char/types (*in this case X and O only*), with a certain possibility that cells are empty.

+In each iteration we calculate a ratio of same-race neighbors over the total amount neighbors for each home (position on the grid).
+If the ratio falls below a certain threshold (*depends on the user input*), the agent becomes dissatisfied and will move to another (random) home/cell.
+This process is iterated to find a possible state of equilibrium with the largest mean similarity ratio.

 ## Instructions to run the application
 1. This application is executed and wrapped via [Streamlit](https://www.streamlit.io/).